johnrearden/strings_attached/README.md

 ## Purpose of Project
 The aim of the project is to help users on their journey to musical proficency.
 The website consists of a shop where instruments and accessories can be purchased, and subscriptions to music lesson videos can be signed up to.
-There is also a community on the site, within which users can post videos, sound clips and comment on their progess.

 ![responsivenes_screenshot](/static/doc_images/responsiveness_screenshot.png)